Procedures

 Early Pick Up

 If for any reason you must pick up your child early, you should inform the classroom teacher in advance.
-Only a parent/ or designated adult listed on the Blue Emergency Card (over 18 years of age) may pick up a child early.
+Only a parent/guardian or designated adult listed on the Blue Emergency Card (over 18 years of age) may pick up a child early.
 The adult picking up the child must bring a photo ID.
-Please sign yourself in with the school safety officer in the school lobby and go to the main office.
+Please sign in with the school safety officer in the school lobby and go to the main office.
 Your child will be called to the office or a staff member will get your child from the classroom.
 Please sign your child out in the book at the front desk.

-Absence
+Absence & Lateness

 A student’s absence and lateness record is part of his/her permanent record, which follows the child throughout his or her public school career.

 Regular attendance is critical for student success.
 The school may contact your home to verify absence.
 Excessive lateness and absenteeism will be discussed with the teacher and principal.
 Chancellor’s Regulation, A210 states that all children MUST have a 90% attendance average or better to meet one of the promotional criteria.
+If your child will be absent, please email the child’s teacher and Tina Hill in the main office.

 A child returning to school after an absence must bring a note from a parent/guardian or a physician.
 If your child has been absent with a contagious disease (chicken pox, strep throat, scarlet fever, etc), the school must be notified.
 Parents are asked to wait until the student is fever-free for 24 hours without the use of fever-controlling medication before sending the student back to school.